Survey flags departments' failure to measure success of DDaT initiatives effectively

 Almost half of civil servants questioned for an IT survey have reported that their department does not keep proper track of the success of digital and data initiatives.

-The finding comes in a poll conducted by Civil Service World's sister company Total Research for global software and digital-services company Civica.
+The finding comes in a poll conducted by Civil Service World's sister company Total Research for global government software and digital-services company Civica.

 Forty-seven percent of the survey's 360 respondents answered "no" to the question: "Does your department/organisation effectively measure the progress or success of its digital and data initiatives?"